odpi/egeria-docs/site/docs/education/tutorials/git-and-git-hub-tutorial/overview.md

 # Git and GitHub Tutorial

 Git is an open source version control system.
-It is what the Egeria project uses to:
+The Egeria project uses git to:

 - Store all of the source code, documentation and other file-based resources.
 - Track changes to the underlying Egeria code as the project evolves